vs_fastx_subsample subsamples sequences in FASTA/FASTQ

 can be specified at a time.
 If neither is specified, an error is thrown.

-is specified, the sampled sequences are output to this
+If fastx_output is specified, the sampled sequences are output to this

-file in format given by output_format
+file in format given by output_format.

-, the sample sequences are returned as a
+If fastx_output is NULL, the sample sequences are returned as a

-FASTA or FASTQ object, depending on output_format
+FASTA or FASTQ object, depending on output_format.

-allows users to pass additional command-line arguments
+vsearch_options allows users to pass additional command-line arguments

-that are not directly supported by this function.
+to VSEARCH that are not directly supported by this function.
 Refer to

-manual for more details.
+the VSEARCH manual for more details.

 Examples